 If you haven't seen Rust at all yet, the first thing you should read is the 30 minute intro.
 It will give you an overview of the basic ideas of Rust at a high level.

-Once you know you really want to learn Rust, the next step is reading the guide.
+Once you know you really want to learn Rust, the next step is reading The Rust Programming Language.
 It is a lengthy explanation of Rust, its syntax, and its concepts.
-Upon completing the guide, you'll be an intermediate Rust developer, and will have a good grasp of the fundamental ideas behind Rust.
+Upon completing the book, you'll be an intermediate Rust developer, and will have a good grasp of the fundamental ideas behind Rust.

 If you need help with something, or just want to talk about Rust with others, there's a few places you can do that:

 The Rust IRC channels on irc.mozilla.org are the

 the general discussion channel, and you'll find people willing to help you with